Rexel (RXLSF) & Its Peers Head-To-Head Survey

 Profitability

-This table compares Rexel and its rivals’ net margins, return on equity and return on assets.
+This table compares Rexel and its competitors’ net margins, return on equity and return on assets.

 |Net Margins